masum184e/handbook/database/database-design.md

 Entities:

-- Student
+- student
-- Course
+- course
-- Faculty
+- faculty

 Relationships:

-- Student enrolls in Course
+- student enrolls in course
-- Faculty teaches Course
+- faculty teaches course

 Conceptual model answers: What data do we need?